 I spent a week on the Acadian Peninsula with my friends Dalene and Pete from Hecktic Travels.
 We found plenty to do in the area and all had an incredibly relaxing time…and a lot of delicious croissants!

-Things to do on the Acadian Peninsula
+Things To Do on the Acadian Peninsula

-Acadian Village Cooking Class
+1. Take an Acadian Village Cooking Class

 One of the most popular attractions in the area that will teach you about the history of the region is the Acadian Village; a living museum portraying the daily lives of the Acadians from 1770 to 1949.
 Take a walk through time and learn what it was like to survive as an Acadian during the expulsion.